CuarzoSoftware/Louvre/doxygen/md/Downloads.md

 2. [libdisplay-info0](https://packages.ubuntu.com/lunar/libdisplay-info0)
 3. [libdisplay-info-dev](https://packages.ubuntu.com/lunar/libdisplay-info-dev)

-To install SRM, follow the instructions [here](https://cuarzosoftware.github.io/SRM/md_md__downloads.html).
+To install SRM, follow the instructions provided [here](https://cuarzosoftware.github.io/SRM/md_md__downloads.html).

-It is also recommended to install **weston-terminal**, which is compatible with Wayland and is used throughout the tutorial and the examples.
+It is also recommended to install [weston-terminal](https://gitlab.freedesktop.org/wayland/weston), which is compatible with Wayland and is used throughout the tutorial and the examples.

 ```
 $ sudo apt install weston